HabibovUlugbek/Nodejs-reimplimentation/README.md

 Feel free to explore the examples and learn how to leverage streams in your Node.js projects.

+## Network with Node.js

+In addition to the reimplementation of core modules, I also cover networking with Node.js.
+You can find examples and explanations on how to create a simple TCP server and client in the [README](./network/README.md) in the `network` folder.

+Feel free to explore the examples and learn how to build networking applications with Node.js.

 ## Social Media and Articles

 If you're interested in learning more about the reimplementation of the `event` and `fs` modules, as well as the usage of `buffer` and `streams`, here are some resources you can explore: